 Instructions

-- Preheat oven to 355 F/180 C. To make the biscuit, using a flour sifter, sift flour, corn starch, and baking powder.
-Break the eggs and separate the egg yolks from the whites.
-Whisk egg yolks with 50 g granulated sugar until they become whitish.
-In a separate bowl, whisk egg whites with an electric mixer until they are mounted.
+- In a separate bowl, whisk egg whites with an electric mixer until they are mounted.
 Gradually pour the remaining sugar (100 g) and whisk until egg whites are firm and glossy.
 Add vanilla extract and beat for a few seconds.
 Gently mix egg whites with the yolks/sugar mixture using a rubber spatula.
 Add the sifted dry ingredients and gently mix.

 - Butter and flour a fluted cake pan and pour the cake batter into the mold.
 Bake for 25 to 30 minutes.
 Test the readiness of the biscuit with a knife: a sharp knife tip should come out dry.
 Let it cool on a rack.

-- To make the pastry cream, mix egg yolks, 50 g of milk, sugar, flour, and corn starch.
+- To make the pastry cream, mix egg yolks, 50 g of milk, sugar, flour, and cornstarch.
 Bring 150 ml of milk to a boil.
 Pour hot milk into the mixture and bring it to a boil again, stirring constantly.
 Once the cream thickens, pour the cream on a shallow plate and cover it with a plastic film in contact.
 Cool the pastry cream at room temperature.

 - To make the extra buttercream, heat sugar and water in a saucepan to 250 F/120 C. Break the egg into a bowl and pour the syrup over the egg, whisking constantly.
 Continue to whisk for about 10 minutes until the mixture becomes whitish.
 Add the softened butter and vanilla extract and beat the cream for 10 to 15 minutes with an electric mixer to aerate it as much as possible.
 Heat it a little bit if it is too compact, or on the contrary, cool it if it is too soft.
 The cream should be smooth and homogeneous.

 - To assemble the Easter cake, cut the cooled biscuit into three equal and regular parts with a serrated knife.
 Using a silicone brush, soak each slice of the biscuit with the sugar syrup.
-Spread the vanilla mousseline cream in the middle of the first biscuit and smooth with a bent spatula.
-Cover with the second part of the biscuit and soak again with the syrup and cover with the cream.
+Spread the vanilla mousseline cream in the middle of the first biscuit and smooth it with a bent spatula.
+Cover with the second part of the biscuit and soak again with the syrup, and cover with the cream.
 Spread over the remaining mousseline cream with the bent spatula.
 Smooth the edges of the biscuit while turning the spatula around the Easter cake.
 Apply the toasted flaked almonds over the cream.

-- To make chocolate filaments, melt white chocolate in a bain-marie (or microwave), taking care not to overheat it (reach maximum 104 F/40 C, or warm to touch).
+- To make chocolate filaments, melt white chocolate in a bain-marie (or microwave), taking care not to overheat it (reach a maximum of 104 F/40 C, or warm to the touch).
 Stir it to bring the temperature down to 85 F/30 C (you should not feel any difference in the temperature touching with your finger).
 Place the chocolate in a pastry bag and cut its end.

-- Freeze a plate, take it out of the freezer.
+- Freeze a plate, and take it out of the freezer.
 Place the plate upside down on the work surface and make a few round trips on the back of the plate, holding the pastry bag.
 Let the chocolate freeze for a few seconds over the plate.
-Using the bent spatula or a knife, peel off one of the sides.
+Using a bent spatula or a knife, peel off one of the sides.
 Arrange chocolate filaments on top of the cake.
 Repeat the process as many times as you like, each time using a very cold plate.
 Stick a few eggs with the remaining melted chocolate.

 Notes